 Some foods, for example garlic or onion, leave your cutting board smelly after usage.
 Other foods, such as meat, leave behind potentially dangerous bacteria.
 In order to erase any odor and bacteria, spread some baking soda on the cutting board.
 Then pour some vinegar on it.
 What follows is a chemical reaction with bubbles and a sizzling sound.
 After a few minutes, the chemical reaction is finished.
 Brush the cutting board clean and rinse with hot water.
 The result is a clean and hygienic cutting board, ready for the next meal.

-An easier solution is to switched to refillable Ecover products.
+An easier solution is to switch to refillable Ecover products.
 Such an easy solution!
 Just bring a bottle, fill it, pay for it, and go home.
 That’s it!
 Some stores even give a small discount for bringing your own bottle.
 You can find a list of Ecover refill points here (click).
 [Update 24 July 2018: Ecover is currently developing a map with refill points, but it is far from complete.
 If you know of a refill point that is not on the map yet, please encourage the shop owner to add the shop to the map.]

 To save dish wash detergent, don’t forget to fill your bowls, pots, and pans with water right after usage.
 Let them soak for a while.
 This makes dish washing a lot easier.

 For cleaning the mirror, pour a few drops of vinegar on a (dry and clean!) dishcloth and wipe the mirror clean.
 For the sink, use baking soda.
 Simply sprinkle some baking soda and then rub the sink with a dishcloth.
 The same goes for the shower/bath.